zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Orlando says, “Yes” – meaning yes, these trades do have long apprenticeships – “but it’s better than training to be a machinist or  technician.”
 “To train” (train) is to get the skills in order to do something.
 The verb “ train” is a very general one used in many different situations.
 Usually it’s used whe n you are talking about a specific kind of task or job.

 So, you can train to be a teacher.
 That’s a specifi c job, a specific skill or set of skills you need to learn.
 You can train to be a plu mber.
 You can train to be a secretary.
 You could train to be a computer program mer.
 All of these would be possible uses of the verb “to train.”
-“To train,” t hen, is to study and/or practice in order to learn how to do a specific thing.
+“To train,” then, is to study and/or practice in order to learn how to do a specific thing.
 We also use the verb “to train” when you’re preparing for an athletic event.
 If you are going to run a marathon, you might “train” for the marathon – spend time prepari ng for it.

 Orlando refers to “training to be a machinist or te chnician.”
 A “machinist” (machinist) is a person who operates a machine in a  factory.
 The term “technician” (technician) refers to anyone who has technical skills for doing this particular kind of job, usually a job that doesn’t require a lot of extra training.
 For example, there are “lab” or laboratory technicians.
 Hospitals, for example, have “laboratory technicians” who work to determine what ’s in your blood.
 Those people aren’t doctors.
 They are, however, working w ith special machinery that requires technical skills.